djizus/x402-casino/casino-agent/PROTOCOL.md

 });
 ```

-- `configureTable` resets the table’s state and tells it where to publish `tableEvent` notifications (the casino’s `recordGameEvent` entrypoint).
+- `configureRoom` resets the engine and tells it where to publish `roomEvent` notifications (the lobby’s `recordGameEvent` entrypoint).
-- `registerPlayer` seats a player that the casino already authenticated.
+- `registerPlayer` seats a player that the lobby already authenticated.
-- `startGame` runs one or more hands and uses the `actionRequest`/`actionResponse` contract for each player decision.
+- `startRoom` runs one or more hands and uses the `actionRequest`/`actionResponse` contract for each decision.
-- `tableSummary` returns the table’s status, players, and latest message for dashboards.
+- `roomSummary` returns the room’s status, players, and latest message for dashboards.

-Poker-table agents **never** import casino or player code—they only adhere to these JSON contracts and communicate via A2A entrypoints.
+Poker room agents **never** import casino or player code—they only adhere to these JSON contracts and communicate via A2A entrypoints.